Record an AI-based test

-Before recording on a web or mobile application, review the following requirements:
+Before recording on an application, review the following requirements:

 Before you use AI Record to create AI steps in AI Codeless Testing, make sure you follow the prerequisites for designing a test in AI Codeless Testing.
-For mobile applications, you also need to add environments to open them in a remote access window.
-For how to add an environment, visit Codeless Help Center.
+For mobile applications, you also need to configure applications and open them in a remote access window.
+For details, see the AI Codeless Testing Help Center.

-Use AI Record to record AI-based test steps on a web or mobile application.
+Use AI Record to record AI-based test steps on a web, mobile, or an SAP GUI for Windows application.

 To start a recording session: